krank-art/portfolio/pages/blog/krank-portfolio-website.md

 PHP also keeps dominating the space of server-side programming languages with 75%, next come Ruby (6.2%), ASP.NET (5.4%) and Java (5.0%) (see [w3techs survey](https://w3techs.com/technologies/overview/programming_language/), last checked 2025-01-29).
 So I will run into this problem again and again.
 That's why the website must be built preemptively!

-In hindsight I should have just built a dynamic  website and then integrated a crawler, that goes through all pages and saves the website as static HML files.
-This is exactly what happens when you run the [`generate` command in Nuxt](https://nuxt.com/docs/api/commands/generate).
-Oh well, better luck next time.

 ### Art comes first